4 At-Home Standing Exercises for Seniors

 Exercise #2: Tandem Stance

 The tandem stance is mostly used as a way to test your balance.
 But, it is also a good exercise for seniors to perform every day.
-It can help decrease the risk of falls by improving your balance and stability.
+For more ways to help improve your balance, check out the best balance exercises to improve your stability.

 - Stand with your feet together and your arms straight out to your sides.